A definite plan to deal with major emergencies is an important element of OH&S programs.

 From this analysis, appropriate emergency procedures can be established.

 At the planning stage, it is important that several groups be asked to participate.
-Among these groups, the joint occupational health and safety committee can provide valuable input and a means of wider worker involvement.
+Among these groups, the health and safety committee can provide valuable input and a means of wider worker involvement.
 Appropriate municipal officials should also be consulted since control may be exercised by the local government in major emergencies and additional resources may be available.
 Communication, training and periodic drills will ensure adequate performance if the plan must be carried out.

 Although emergencies by definition are sudden events, their occurrence can be predicted with some degree of certainty.
 The first step is to find which hazards pose a threat to any specific enterprise.